rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/CreatingALB.md

 ---

-# 🔐 Step 5: Configure the Security Group
+# 🔐 Configure the Security Group

 Create a new Security Group or select an existing one.